How to Calculate ROI for a Small Business (With Real Examples)

 3. Ignoring the Time Dimension

 A 50% ROI over one month is very different from a 50% ROI over three years.
-When comparing investments, always normalize to the same time period, usually annual.
+When comparing investments, a common practice is to normalize to the same time period, usually annual.

 Annualized ROI gives you a fair comparison: